NetsOSS/headless-burp/docs/background/background.md

 We also have a limited pool of security experts, and may in some cases have a long wait ahead of us before pen-test can be performed.

 And we are the lucky ones.
 We have security experts testing our code.
 We all know that this is not the case for a lot of web-applications out there.
 Some have to hire expensive consultants and some doesnt do any security testing at all.

-# tl;dr;